pierreroth64/pyzigbee/docs/example.rst

     print "Zigbee devices on the network:", ids

-You may need to pass a configuration file to the factory to be override some driver arguments.
+You may need to pass a configuration file (see: :ref:`configuration`) to the factory to be override some driver arguments.
 Change gateway creation as following:

 .. code-block:: python